domRiddle/ASF/Configuration.md

 ---

+### `FarmPriorityQueueOnly`

+`bool` type with default value of `false`.
+This property defines if ASF should consider for automatic idling only apps that you added yourself to priority idling queue available with `iq` **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**.
+When this option is enabled, ASF will skip all `appIDs` that are missing on the list, effectively allowing you to cherry-pick games for automatic ASF idling.
+Keep in mind that if you didn't add any games to the queue then ASF will act as if there is nothing to idle on your account.
+If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

+---

 ### `GamesPlayedWhileIdle`

 `ImmutableHashSet<uint>` type with default value of being empty.
 If ASF has nothing to farm it can play your specified steam games (`appIDs`) instead.
 Playing games in such manner increases your "hours played" of those games, but nothing else apart of it.
 In order for this feature to work properly, your Steam account **must** own a valid license to all the `appIDs` that you specify here, this includes F2P games as well.
 This feature can be enabled at the same time with `CustomGamePlayedWhileIdle` in order to play your selected games while showing custom status in Steam network, but in this case, like in `CustomGamePlayedWhileFarming` case, the actual display order is not guaranteed.
 Please note that Steam allows ASF to play only up to `32` `appIDs` total, therefore you can put only as many games in this property.